Practical and Asymptotically Exact Conditional Sampling in Diffusion Models: Background: Diffusion models and sequential Monte Carlo

-For example, a classic SMC setting is the state space model \citep[Chapter 1]{naesseth2019elements} that describes a distribution over a sequence of latent states $\dt{x}{0:T}$ and noisy observations $\dt{y}{0:T}$.
-Then each intermediate target $\target_t$ is constructed to be the (potentially intractable) posterior $p(\dt{x}{0:T}\mid \dt{y}{t:T})$ given the first $T-t$ observations.
+where $\mathcal{L}_t$ is a normalization constant.
+A classic example that SMC applies is the state space model \citep[Chapter 1]{naesseth2019elements} that describes a distribution over a sequence of latent states $\dt{x}{0:T}$ and observations $\dt{y}{0:T}$.
+Each intermediate target $\target_t$ is constructed to be the posterior $p(\dt{x}{0:T}\mid \dt{y}{t:T})$ given the first $T-t+1$ observations, and the final target $p(\dt{x}{0:T} \mid \dt{y}{0:T})$ is the posterior given all observations.

 The defining property of SMC is that the weighted particles at each $t$ form discrete approximations $(\sum_{k^\prime=1}^K \dt{w}{t}_{k^\prime})^{-1}\sum_{k=1}^K w_t^k \delta_{\dt{x}{t}_k} (\dt{x}{t})$ (where $\delta$ is a Dirac measure) to $\target_t (\dt{x}{t})$ that become arbitrarily accurate in the limit that many particles are used \citep[Proposition 11.4]{chopin2020introduction}.
 So, by choosing $\proposal_t$ and $\weight_t$ so that $\target_0(\xzero)$ matches the desired distribution, one can guarantee arbitrarily low approximation error in the large compute limit.